beliykirill/beliykirill/README.md

 ---

-> “Simplicity is the soul of efficiency.” - Austin Freeman
+> "The best code is no code at all." - Jeff Atwood